This article is part 2 of a 3-part series exploring the fundamental role that diet and nutrition play in our ability to create optimal oral health.

 Riding on the shoulders of giants…

-His hope was to identify what was causing the rampant decline in oral health he was seeing in his dental practice back in the United States.
+His hope was to identify what was causing the rampant decline in oral health that he was seeing in his dental practice back in the United States.

-What he found across the board was that people living their traditional ways had a very low rate of tooth decay and were generally very healthy.
-In fact, in one village he studied where the residents allowed Dr. Price to study the skulls of the dead from that village, Dr. Price found one cavity in 100 skulls!
+What he found across the board was that people living traditional lifestyles had a very low rate of tooth decay and were generally very healthy.
+In fact, in one village where the residents allowed Dr. Price to study the skulls of their dead, Dr. P found only one cavity in 100 skulls!